Management Approaches

 Doe Run’s mining, milling and recycling activities involve permitted emissions into the environment, which is why we have robust management systems in place to mitigate any potential impact to the environment and maintain permit compliance.
 Such emissions are monitored and reported, as appropriate, to regulatory bodies, including the Missouri Department of Natural Resources and the United States Environmental Protection Agency.

-We have a number of measures in place to minimize, treat and prevent emissions in order to ensure a safe work environment and to meet regulatory requirements with respect to water, air, and soil quality.
+We have a number of measures in place to minimize, treat and prevent emissions in order to ensure a safe work environment and to meet regulatory requirements with respect to water and air.
 Water released from our property must meet limits established in facility-specific operating permits.
 Air emissions also must meet standards.
 Doe Run uses baghouses, scrubbers, ventilation systems and enclosures, among other methods, to manage these emissions.
 Our air emissions are regularly monitored and reported, and ambient conditions are evaluated by air monitors designed to measure concentrations on-site as well as beyond our property line.
 We also use a system that enables us to monitor air emissions continuously.

-The vast majority of our emissions are caused by the discharge of tailings (ground-up rock that is the byproduct of milling and mining, from which we have effectively removed the minerals) to land in permanent permitted areas on our property.
+The vast majority of our emissions are caused by the discharge of tailings (ground-up rock that is the byproduct of milling and mining, from which we have effectively removed the minerals) in permanent permitted areas on our property.

 To further monitor and improve in this area, we maintain International Organization for Standardization (ISO) environmental management certifications covering multiple facilities.